-After we take all the pictures we need, the doctor will remove the tube from the artery and will apply pressure at the groin site for 10-15 minutes.
+The doctor will remove the tube from the artery.
+We will apply pressure at the groin site for 10-15 minutes.
 We will place a bandage on the puncture site.

-We will take you to recovery where nurses will check the groin site for bleeding or swelling.
-They will also be checking your vital signs and pulses in your legs.
-You will need to lie flat and keep the leg with the puncture site straight for 4-6 hours after the test.
-You will be allowed to eat and drink soon after the test is done.
+You will go to recovery where we will check the groin site for bleeding or swelling.
+They will also check your vital signs and pulses in your legs.
+You will need to lie flat and keep the leg with the puncture site straight for 4-6 hours.
+You will be able to eat and drink soon after the test is done.

 Allergy to x-ray dye.